ncherel/psal/README.md

 ## Use

-Cross-Attention is implemented in the following manner:
+Cross-Attention with L2 distance is implemented in the following manner:

 ```python
 import torch